 Fairwork has brought together platforms, workers, trade unions, regulators, and academics in meetings held at the International Labour Organisation in order to set global principles for fair work in the platform economy.
-Those principles were then revised through four tripartite workshops in South Africa and India.
-Five core principles emerged out of those workshops.
+Those principles were then revised through tripartite workshops in South Africa, India and Germany.
+Five core principles emerged out of those workshops:

 1. Fair Pay

 Workers, irrespective of their employment classification, should earn a decent income in their home jurisdiction after taking account of work-related costs and active hours worked.
 They should be paid on time, and for all work completed.